Haoming0922/MAS-for-Hospital-Domain/README.md

 ## Feature
 - Implemented **conflict-based search**.
-It consists of high level node for conflict resolving and low level search for single agent planning.
+It consists of high-level nodes for conflict resolution and low-level heuristic search for single-agent planning.
 - For low level search, use **astar heuristic search**: *h = goalCounts * 100 - sum of shortest distance between boxes to goals - the minimal distance between agent and its boxes*